RyanCarey/abm-platform/README.md

 Open the program by running "entry.jl"

 This project allows the user to simulate a specified quantity of cells within a square or elliptical environment.
+At each timestep, a cell is chosen at random to be the subject of several functions:
+* Cell Movement
+* Cell Growth
+* Cell Divison (if applicable)
+* Cell Death

+The parameters for these functions are specifiable by the user and are explained below.

 ## Main Screen
 ### Initialisation Options